evilsoft/crocks/docs/src/pages/docs/getting-started.md

 // node require syntax
 const crocks = require('crocks')

-// Javascript modules (if you are transpiling) import crocks from 'crocks'
+// JavaScript modules (if you are transpiling) import crocks from 'crocks'
 ```